 Informed consent will be sought from each prospective subject or the subject's legally authorized representative, in accordance with, and to the extent required by 45 CFR 46.116.

-Informed consent will be appropriately documented, in accordance with, and to the extent required by 45 CFR 46.117.
+Informed consent will be appropriately documented or appropriately waived, in accordance with, 45 CFR 46.117.

 When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of subjects.